Gimbi: History

 The Oromia TV sub-station and the Gimbi Campus of Wollega University were opened by Regional president Abadula Gemeda 23 February 2009.
 In June 2022 the Oromo Liberation Front besieged the town and heavy gunfire was reported.

+During the Second Italo-Ethiopian War (1935-1937), Gimbi and the surrounding areas were impacted by Italian military movements.
+In 1936, Swedish missionaries evacuated from Nekemte to Gimbi due to the advancing Italian forces.
+Dejazmach Habte Mariam, a local leader, initially allowed the Italians to enter Gimbi, which led to criticism from other local leaders.
+The Italian military's strategy included occupying the region, with troops arriving in Gimbi in October 1936 after a long march.
+Missionaries like Erik and Gusti Söderström were forced to flee, witnessing Italian aircraft bombing the region during their retreat.

+Initially, Ras Imru found support from local leaders such as Fitawrari Yohannes Jote Tulu and Dejazmach Habte Maryam Gebre Egziabher, who governed the regions of Leqa, Wellega, respectively.
+They joined him in collecting taxes and administering the area.

+Despite this initial support, Dejazmach Habte Maryam, (local governor), fled to Gimbi, leaving the soldiers to handle the situation on their own.
+Among the soldiers were Lieutenant Kifle Nesibu and Dr. Alemework Beyene, who managed to defuse an unexploded bomb and earned the respect of the local people.
+These soldiers, however, soon spread a false rumor that Dejazmach Fikre Maryam and Dejazmach Balcha had recaptured the capital.
+This rumor frightened Dejazmach Habte Maryam and Fitawrari Mosa, prompting them to invite the soldiers to spend the rest of the rainy season in the local capital of Lekemt (also known as Nekemt).

+It is believed that these locally rooted balabat, who held grudges due to losing their privileges or being imprisoned, were sympathetic to the Italian forces.
+As a result, Dejazmach Habte Maryam became increasingly hostile towards the resistance forces.
+When Ras Imru arrived, the soldiers requested his assistance in relocating the resistance to Shewa.

 Demographics

-The 2007 national census reported a total population for Gimbi of 30,981, of whom 15,716 were men and 15,265 were women.
-The majority of the inhabitants observed Protestantism, with 50.07% reporting that as their religion, while 35.33% observed Ethiopian Orthodox Christianity, and 12.99% were Muslim.
+The 2007 national census reported a total population for Gimbi of 30,981, of whom 15,716 were men and 15,265 women.
+The majority of the inhabitants (50.07%) observed Protestantism, while 35.33% observed Ethiopian Orthodox Christianity, and 12.99% were Muslim.

 Based on figures from the Central Statistical Agency in 2005, Gimbi has an estimated total population of 36,612, of whom 18,623 are men and 17,989 are women.
 The 1994 census reported this town had a total population of 20,462 of whom 10,100 were men and 10,362 were women.

 In popular culture

 In the fictional Harry Potter universe, Gimbi is the hometown of the professional Quidditch team the Gimbi Giant-Slayers.